 - Enjoy the great outdoors.
 If weather permits, plan short visits with older adults outside, safely socially distant and wearing face coverings.
-String lights on bushes around the yard and decorate the front porch.
+String lights on bushes around the yard and decorate the front porch to celebrate the holidays during COVID-19 with plenty of holiday cheer.
 If there happens to be snow, have the grandchildren build a snowman or take part in a snowball fight while your older loved ones watch from the window.

 - Send smiles.
 Pictures, cards, letters, telephone calls, small gifts, etc. will all mean a great deal to older adults who are missing time with family members.
 Coordinate with family members to take turns reaching out as much as possible in ways similar to this so your older loved ones are flooded with expressions of love.